 Congratulations, you think (or know) you might be pregnant!
-But it’s quite confusing when you try to work out how many weeks pregnant you are.
+But bear in mind it may be quite confusing to try to work out how many weeks pregnant you are.

-That’s because of the way that doctors and midwives have traditionally calculated the ‘weeks pregnant’ you are, with 40 weeks being your due date.
+That’s because of the way that doctors and midwives have traditionally calculated the ‘weeks pregnant’ timeframe, with 40 weeks being the due date.

-Doctors and midwives generally discuss pregnancies in weeks, rather than months, so they can more accurately assess the progress and expected milestones of your baby throughout the pregnancy.
+Doctors and midwives generally discuss pregnancies in weeks, rather than months, so they can more accurately assess the growth and development of the baby throughout the pregnancy.

-To work out how many weeks pregnant you are under the traditional system (which is still in use in most hospitals in Australia), just work forward from the first date of your last menstrual period.
+To work out how many weeks pregnant you are under the traditional system (which is still used in most hospitals in Australia and New Zealand), just work forward from the first day of your last menstrual period.

-The fetal age is the actual age of your baby – that is, how many weeks since the egg and sperm joined together in conception.
+The foetal age is the actual age of your baby – that is, how many weeks since the egg and sperm joined together in conception.

-If you have a much shorter or much longer menstrual cycle than the standard 28 days, using the standard gestational age ‘dates’ won’t quite match up with where your baby really should be, so fetal age can be more accurate.
+If you have a shorter or longer menstrual cycle than the standard 28 days, using the standard gestational age ‘dates’ won’t quite match up with your baby’s gestation, so foetal age can be more accurate.

 Pregnancy is usually divided into three ‘trimesters’ of around twelve weeks each.
-That’s because these represent three quite different stages of pregnancy in terms of the experiences that the pregnant woman has, and the development of her baby.
+That’s because these represent three quite different stages of pregnancy in terms of the experiences of a pregnant woman and her baby’s development.

-The traditional method of estimating the due date of a baby, called Naegele’s rule, is to add seven days to the first day of your last menstrual period, then nine months to the month.
+The traditional method of estimating the due date of a baby, called Naegele’s rule, is to add one year then take away three months and add seven days to the first day of the last normal period.

-However, things are not that simple; just 3% to 5% of babies actually arrive on their due date, much to the frustration of most expectant parents.
+However, ovulation and conception are not that simple.
+Around only 5% of babies actually arrive on their due date, much to the frustration of most expectant parents and waiting families.

 By Fran Molloy, journalist and mum of four